 After the war Reinhard Hardegen spent more than a year in British captivity before returning home in November 1946.
-He built up a successful oil trading company and was a representative in the diet (city parliament) in his hometown of Bremen for 32 years.
+He built up a successful oil trading company and was a representative in the parliament of his hometown of Bremen for 20 years.

 Busch, R. and Röll, H-J. (1999).
 German U-boat commanders of World War II.

 Busch, R. and Röll, H-J. (1997).
 Der U-Bootkrieg 1939-1945 (Band 2).

 Rohwer, J. (1998).
 Axis Submarine Successes of World War Two.